 TARABAY: Omar says he can't find a job in the Shiite-led government.
 He's procured a fake I.D. card, but he doesn't want to use it.
 Leaning against the wall outside the registry office is Sanab Hussein, a Shiite university student.
 Hers is a typical Shiite name and she wants to change it to Anwar, which means life in Arabic.

-Ms. SANAB HUSSEIN (Iraq resident): (Through translator) It's a nice name.
+SANAB HUSSEIN: (Through translator) It's a nice name.
 It makes me feel optimistic.
 And if it's going to be Anwar, I hope it will illuminate the people.

 TARABAY: Sanab wants to change her name because she lives in Amiriyah, one of Baghdad's most dangerous neighborhoods, where Sunni gunmen have killed many Shiite residents.

-Mr. OMAR AL-TIKRITI (Iraq resident): (Through translator) I can't even speak their accent.
+OMAR AL: (Through translator) I can't even speak their accent.
 I don't even know the people, just those who are very close to me.
 But I'm forced to stay here.
 It's not my decision because I'm doing this to stay alive.

 TARABAY: Omar al-Tikriti paid bribes while in Baghdad to push job applications through, but without any luck.
 The de-Baath-ification drive to root out former Saddam loyalists from government didn't help him either, but it was the attention to his name and the underlying threats which impelled him to flee to Tikrit.

 AL: (Through translator) Lately, we've witnessed a phenomenon where everyone who bears the name of Omar is being killed.

 TARABAY: He said he recently saw a television report on 16 men, all named Omar, who'd been killed.